WTMC PhD Summer School ‘Epistemic Corruption’ 23-27 August 2021 (online)

 Time: 12:00 AM - 11:59 PM

-From 23-27 August 2021 WTMC will organize the PhD Summer School ‘Epistemic Corruption’ with anchor teacher Sergio Sismondo.
+From Monday 23 to Friday 27 August 2021 WTMC will organize a PhD Summer School (online) with anchor teacher Sergio Sismondo.

 Knowledge production is associated with particular values and standards (truth, objectivity, impartiality, etc), and failure to conform to these are often prominently condemned as corruption of the scientific endeavour.
 ‘Corruption’ is used in a number of different senses, always pejoratively.
 The term is typically connected to accusations that actions, practices or institutions have become rotten or infected, failing to meet particular ideals or failing to perfectly reproduce past standards.
 In this summer school, we will examine epistemic corruption as closely related to issues of social order, especially social order within knowledge-producing communities, but also social order in knowledge-consuming communities.
 As such, epistemic corruption is not necessarily bound up with the moral failings of individual actors: People tend to think of corruption in moral terms, and as a result would think of epistemic corruption as involving immoral influences on the production of compromised knowledge.